 - Accepted into two or four-year college/university (verification required)

-- Applicants involved in volunteer work will be given strong consideration
+- Applicants with financial need and those involved in volunteer work will be given strong consideration

 - Filled out paper application